-So you’re considering converting your garage into living space as an addition to your house?
+So you’re thinking about converting your garage into another room as an addition to your house?
 All kinds of people are doing so as it’s not only a fun and exciting project, but can add a fresh dose of character to your home.
 Of course a project like this requires plenty of preparation.
-Though we can’t turn you into the ultimate handyman, we can help you prepare to tackle the project by making sure you’re aware of all of your garage air conditioner options.
+Though we can’t turn you into the ultimate handyman, we can help you prepare to take on the task by making sure you know about all of your garage air conditioner options.

 - You can connect an existing air duct from your house to the walls of your garage.
 This can happen only if the garage and the home are connected and have a nearby duct that can be connected to your garage.
-This is obviously a job for someone with professional experience, so consult with a technician from Finch Air Conditioning & Heating to find out if this is a potential option for you.
+This is only a job for someone with the proper experience, so consult with a technician from Finch Air Conditioning & Heating to find out if this is a viable option for you.

 - Purchase a window air conditioner.
-If connecting an existing duct is not a choice and there isn’t that much space to cool, this could be a a fine choice.
+If connecting an existing duct is not a choice and the space isn’t very large, this could be a a fine choice.
 However, there are a couple downsides to a window AC.
 It is not the most efficient for evenly distributing air, and is not the most efficient for energy usage.
-If there is not a built-in window, a window air conditioner will leave a large hole in your wall that could look inviting to a determined thief.
+If there is not a built-in window, a window air conditioner will leave a big hole in your wall that could look inviting to a determined thief.

 If you’re ready to get going on your garage conversion project, make sure your air conditioner needs are properly met.
 After all, a new part of your house should feel just as comfortable as every other room.
 Give the professionals at Finch Air Conditioning & Heating a call at 281-407-9478 or schedule an appointment online today.